Koipioy/remote-mcp-server-authless/README.md

 This example shows a simple Model Context Protocol (MCP) server that responds with the current time in the US Eastern timezone.
-The server does **not** perform any authentication and accepts plain HTTP `GET` and `POST` requests.
+The server does **not** perform any authentication and exposes an SSE endpoint at `/sse`.

 ## Get started: